The Laughing Policeman (film)

 The Laughing Policeman (released in the UK as An Investigation of Murder) is a 1973 American neo-noir thriller film loosely based on the 1968 novel of the same name by Maj Sjöwall and Per Wahlöö.
 The setting of the story is transplanted from Stockholm to San Francisco.
-It was directed by Stuart Rosenberg and features Walter Matthau as Detective Jake Martin.
+It is directed by Stuart Rosenberg and features Walter Matthau as Detective Jake Martin.

 Plot

-A busload of passengers, including off-duty police detective Dave Evans, are gunned down and killed.
-Evans, on his own time, has been following a man named Gus Niles in search of information linking businessman Henry Camarero to the murder of his wife, Teresa, two years earlier.
+A busload of passengers, including off-duty police detective Dave Evans, is gunned down and killed.
+Evans, on his own time, has been following a man named Gus Niles in search of information linking businessman Henry Camarero to the murder of Henry's wife Teresa two years earlier.

-Evans was the partner of Detective Sergeant Jake Martin, a veteran but cynical member of the Homicide Detail working the bus massacre investigation.
+Evans was the partner of Detective Sergeant Jake Martin, a veteran but cynical member of the Homicide Detail who is working the bus massacre investigation.
 Jake originally investigated the Teresa Camarero case and has been obsessed with his failure to "make" Camarero for the murder.
 Jake returns to it after many dead-end leads (including a disastrous confrontation with a deranged amputee who takes hostages at gunpoint) in the bus investigation.
 Niles was killed on the bus as well, and it was Niles who provided the alibi that enabled Camarero to cover up his wife's murder.

 The sullen Jake and enthusiastic but impulsive Inspector Leo Larsen are paired to interview suspects.
 Jake shuts out Larsen from his deductions, while Larsen, despite a loose-on-the-rules and brutal side, tries to understand and gain the confidence of his new partner.
-Defying the orders of their police superior Lt.
-Steiner, they seek, find and then smoke out Camarero, leading to a chase through the streets of San Francisco and a confrontation aboard another bus.
+Defying the orders of their police superior Lieutenant Steiner, they seek, find and smoke out Camarero, leading to a chase through the streets of San Francisco and a confrontation aboard another bus.